Gravy Train (band)

-Gravy Train was a progressive rock group from Lancashire, England, formed by vocalist and guitarist Norman Barratt in 1969.
+Gravy Train was a progressive rock group from Lancashire, England, formed by vocalist and guitarist Norman Barratt.
 Also featuring J.D.
-Hughes (keyboards, vocals, wind), Les Williams (bass, vocals) and Barry Davenport (drums), the band would record four studio albums.
+Hughes (keyboards, vocals, wind), Les Williams (bass, vocals) and Barry Davenport (drums), the band released its eponymous debut album in 1971, and went on to record a total of four studio albums.
 The first two were released on the Vertigo label, the remainder by Dawn Records.

 History

 The meaning behind the name

 Freelance journalist, broadcaster and lecturer John O’Regan wrote that, despite recording four albums, Gravy Train's "success rate did not befit their choice of name".
 The term, "Gravy Train", he commented, was northern slang for "an occupation or other source of income that requires little effort while yielding considerable profit".